-The mechanism by which officials are selected for Televised, International and National meetings is by offering themselves when invitations are published.
-Invitations are sent to all Level 4 (and above) officials, including Level 4P officials, as described above).
+The mechanism by which Officials are selected for Televised, International and National meetings is by offering themselves when invitations are published.
+Invitations are sent to all Level 4 and 5 Officials, including Level 4P Officials, as described above).

 Peer Group members are elected by their peers.
-To be eligible to be nominated, a Level 4 official must be either a member of the Discipline Management Group.
+To be eligible to be nominated, a Level 4 or 5 Official must be a member of the Discipline Management Group.